 Gas - The City uses a "market-based" purchase strategy.
 This means that gas rates change every month based on market prices.
 The City of Palo Alto adopted a carbon neutral gas portfolio in 2017.
 Click here to learn more.

 Water - Palo Altans are fortunate to get water from the Hetch-Hetchy system, one of the most pristine, high-quality sources in the country.
-But like all Californians, we have to face the statewide problem of not having enough water to meet ever-growing needs---a problem that is not going away.
+But like all Californians, we have to face the risk of not having enough water to meet ever-growing needs in some years; a challenge that is not going away.
 Recurring drought cycles are a permanent feature of water supply in this state.
 Learn more about our water supply and resources through our Urban Water Management Plan.

 View a summary of All Current CPAU Infrastructure Projects

 Gas - Leading the industry with an aggressive capital improvement and maintenance program, the City continues its work to upgrade, replace and improve gas distribution system infrastructure to ensure reliability and safety.